 A peaceful, calming scent, chamomile benefits inner harmony and decreases irritability, overthinking, anxiety and worry.
 An explorative study conducted at the University of Pennsylvania School of Medicine on the antidepressant activity in chamomile found that this essential oil “may provide clinically meaningful antidepressant activity that occurs in addition to its previously observed anxiolytic activity.”
-(11)

-Another study published by the National Center for Complementary and Integrative Health found that chamomile capsules have been shown to ease anxiety symptoms.
-(12) Chamomile oil is generally safe, except for a some small risk of allergy, especially with anyone who has an allergy to ragweed.
+Chamomile oil (Chamaemelum nobile) is generally safe, except for a some small risk of allergy, especially with anyone who has an allergy to ragweed.

 Frankincense (Boswellia carteri or boswella sacra) is great for treating depression and anxiety because it provides a calming and tranquil energy as well as spiritual grounding.
 In aromatherapy, it helps deepen meditation and quiet the mind, which can relieve issues like chronic stress.

 Mixed with bergamot and lavender oils in a 1:1 ratio in an aroma hand massage, frankincense was found to have a positive effect on pain and depression in hospice patients with terminal cancer in a Keimyung University study in Korea.
-(13)

-How to Use Essential Oils for Anxiety
+How to Use

 Essential oils can be used in three different ways: aromatherapy, ingestion or topically.

 When the scent of an essential oil is inhaled, molecules enter the nasal cavities and stimulate a firing of mental response in the limbic system of the brain.
 These stimulants regulate stress or calming responses, such as heart rate, breathing patterns, production of hormones and blood pressure.

 Many essential oils can be ingested by the mouth; however, it is critical to make sure that the oils you use are safe and pure.
 Many oils on the market may be diluted or blended with synthetics that are unsafe for ingesting.
 The Food and Drug Administration has approved some essential oils generically for internal use and given them the generally recognized as safe (GRAS) designation for human consumption.
-(15)